 Table 1.
 Parameter ranges for sensitivity analysis to be used as the limits to sample from uniform distribution and designed to evaluate model response to variability.
-Each parameter’s range reflects a ±50% variation from its reference value.
-It is worth noting that reference values for λ and ϕ parameters were set considering a reference rate of 90% and 70% change per minute in the original scale of these parameters.

 Sobol sensitivity analysis was selected due to its robustness in decomposing the variance attributed to each parameter in complex, non-linear, and non-monotonic models, such as the present logistic model of RRi.
 While methods like the Morris screening technique offer computational efficiency, Sobol’s approach provides a more comprehensive assessment of parameter interactions, making it particularly suitable for physiological models where interaction effects may be critical to interpret.